Swastika

-The word swastika comes from स्वस्तिक, meaning 'conducive to well-being'.
-In Hinduism, the right-facing symbol (clockwise) is called swastika, symbolizing surya ('sun'), prosperity and good luck, while the left-facing symbol (counter-clockwise) is called sauvastika, symbolising night or tantric aspects of Kali.
-In Jain symbolism, it is the part of the Jain flag.
-It represents Suparshvanatha – the seventh of 24 Tirthankaras (spiritual teachers and saviours), while in Buddhist symbolism it represents the auspicious footprints of the Buddha.
-In the different Indo-European traditions, the swastika symbolises fire, lightning bolts, and the sun.
-The symbol is found in the archaeological remains of the Indus Valley civilisation and Samarra, as well as in early Byzantine and Christian artwork.
+The English word swastika is originally of the Sanskrit language (स्वस्तिक, lit. 'conducive to well-being').
+In Hinduism, the right-facing symbol is called swastika, symbolizing surya, prosperity, and good luck; while the left-facing symbol is sometimes called sauvastika, symbolising night or tantric aspects of Kali.
+In Jain symbolism, it is a part of the Jain flag, and represents Suparshvanatha—the seventh of 24 Tirthankaras (spiritual teachers and saviours).
+In Buddhist symbolism, it represents the auspicious footprints of the Buddha.
+In different Indo-European traditions, the swastika symbolises fire, lightning bolts and the Sun.
+The symbol is found in the archaeological remains of the Indus Valley Civilization and the Neolithic-era Samarra culture of Mesopotamia.
+It has also been recorded in early Byzantine and Christian artwork.

-Although used for the first time as a symbol of international antisemitism by far-right Romanian politician A. C. Cuza prior to World War I, it was a symbol of auspiciousness and good luck for most of the Western world until the 1930s, when the German Nazi Party adopted the swastika as an emblem of the Aryan race.
-As a result of World War II and the Holocaust, in the West it continues to be strongly associated with Nazism, antisemitism, white supremacism, or simply evil.
-As a consequence, its use in some countries, including Germany, is prohibited by law.
-(Note: Except for religious use.)
-However, the swastika remains a symbol of good luck and prosperity in Hindu, Buddhist and Jain countries such as Nepal, India, Thailand, Mongolia, Sri Lanka, China and Japan, and carries various other meanings for peoples around the world, such as the Akan, Hopi, Navajo, and Tlingit peoples.
-It is also commonly used in Hindu marriage ceremonies and Dipavali celebrations.
+The swastika was seen as a symbol of auspiciousness and good luck for most of the Western world until the 1930s.
+It was first used as a symbol of international antisemitism by far-right Romanian politician A. C. Cuza prior to World War I. Wider public perception would only change once the German Nazi Party adopted the swastika as an emblem of the so-called Aryan race.
+As a result of World War II and the Holocaust, Western societies continue to strongly associate the symbol with Nazism, antisemitism, white supremacism, or simply evil.
+As a consequence, displaying it is prohibited by law in several countries, with exceptions for religious symbolism.
+However, the swastika remains a symbol of good luck and prosperity in Hindu, Buddhist, Jain, and other Asian communities.
+It continues to be a peaceful cultural symbol in countries like Sri Lanka, Mongolia, India, Japan, China and Nepal.
+It carries various other meanings for people around the world, such as the Akan, Hopi, Navajo, and Tlingit peoples.